TheCoordinator/L10nGen/README.md

 # iOS L10n Generator

-A command line tool to generate localisation files and sources for Loco iOS Loco App.
+A command line tool to generate localisation files and sources for iOS Apps.

 ## Installation